dog-broad/OS_Notes/Java.md

-## Creation of Threads and Thread Life Cycle in Java:
+## Creation of Threads and Thread Life Cycle in Java

 Thread is a lightweight process that can be executed concurrently with other threads.
 It is a unit of a process that can be scheduled for execution.
 A thread is created by extending the `Thread` class or implementing the `Runnable` interface.